vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ### Conclusion: The Compute Spectrum Strategy

-The modern architect doesn't choose between containers and serverlessùthey orchestrate both.
-Adaptive Granularity Governance: The Khan Microservice Pattern provides the framework for making these decisions based on workload characteristics, cost profiles, and operational maturity.
+The modern architect doesn't choose between containers and serverless-they orchestrate both.
+The Adaptive Granularity Governance: The Khan Microservice Pattern provides the framework for making these decisions based on workload characteristics, cost profiles, and operational maturity.

 **Key Takeaways:**
-- ?
-Use Lambda for event-driven, bursty workloads (< 15 min execution)
+- ‚úÖ Use Lambda for event-driven, bursty workloads (< 15 min execution)
-- ?
-Use EKS/Fargate for steady-state, long-running services
+- ‚úÖ Use EKS/Fargate for steady-state, long-running services
-- ?
-Optimize Lambda cold starts with Provisioned Concurrency or SnapStart
+- ‚úÖ Optimize Lambda cold starts with Provisioned Concurrency or SnapStart
-- ?
-Monitor costs continuouslyùLambda can be expensive at high scale
+- ‚úÖ Monitor costs continuously-Lambda can be expensive at high scale
-- ?
-Implement distributed tracing (X-Ray) across both compute types
+- ‚úÖ Implement distributed tracing (X-Ray) across both compute types

 ## Conclusion

 The shift to eBPF is not merely a performance optimization; it's a structural reorganization of the cloud-native stack.
-By pushing networking, security, and observability into the kernel, we drastically reduce the "Cognitive Load" (C_{load}) on application developersùthey no longer need to worry about sidecar injections, mTLS certificate rotation, or trace instrumentation.
+By pushing networking, security, and observability into the kernel, we drastically reduce the "Cognitive Load" (C_{load}) on application developers-they no longer need to worry about sidecar injections, mTLS certificate rotation, or trace instrumentation.

 Similarly, the evolution of serverless computing provides architects with new tools to optimize for cost, simplicity, and scalability.
-The key is understanding the full compute spectrum and applying Adaptive Granularity Governance: The Khan Microservice Pattern to make context-aware decisions.
+The key is understanding the full compute spectrum and applying the Adaptive Granularity Governance: The Khan Microservice Pattern to make context-aware decisions.

 For the Senior Architect, tools like Cilium and Tetragon provide the levers necessary to govern the entropy of microservices.
 Whether implementing a global Cell-Based Architecture via ClusterMesh or enforcing zero-trust with Tetragon, the power lies in the granularity of control.
 We are no longer managing "servers" or "proxies"; we are programming the network itself.